-The University continues to conduct regular equal pay audits and publishes gender pay figures in keeping with Government's mandatory reporting requirements.
+The University continues to conduct regular equal pay audits and publishes gender pay figures, in keeping with the Government's mandatory reporting requirements.
 The University's most recent report can be viewed here.

-This report indicates an average median gap of 5.32%, which is significantly below the sector average.
-The University operates a grade structure based on the New Joint Negotiating Committee for Higher Education Staff (New JNCHES) single pay spine, in keeping with the practice of most other universities.
+This report indicates an average median gap of 0.0%, which is significantly below the sector average.
+Although the latest data supports the work that has been done to advance gender equality, the University does not consider work associated with the gender pay gap as complete.
+The University operates a grade structure based on the New Joint Negotiating Committee for Higher Education Staff (New JNCHES)1 single pay spine, in keeping with the practice of most other universities.
 Annual pay increases in relation to the single pay spine are negotiated nationally between the Universities and Colleges Association (UCA) and the sector recognised Trade Unions.
 All roles outside the New JNCHES single pay scale are benchmarked using relevant and appropriate data.